lynnlangit/TeamTeri/Galaxy/Setup_VMs/README.md

 ### Access Galaxy
 * **CLICK ON** the GCP console -> 'Compute Engine' link
 * **CLICK ON** the 'External IP' link of your GCE instance to connect to Galaxy
-* **LOGIN** as with username of 'admin' and password of 'admin' to connect to your Galaxy instance
+* **LOGIN** to your Galaxy instance with the default username of 'admin' and password of 'admin'